60% of our community's carbon footprint comes from our energy, waste and water at home.

 - If you heat with any fuel other than natural gas, CMLP's energy auditor, Energy New England, will evaluate your home's heating system, lighting, and weatherization needs for free.
 They will also replace your incandescent bulbs with LEDs!

-- After a home energy assessment, weatherizing your home is often the next best step toward reducing your energy use.
+- After a home energy assessment, weatherizing your home is often the best step toward reducing your energy use.
 Installing or replacing insulation and/or air sealing windows and doors can provide significant energy savings and improve the comfort of your home.
 For homes heated with natural gas, MassSave provides incentives and advice on weatherizing your home.
-For homes heated with oil or electricity, CMLP and the Town offer rebates for weatherization projects.
+For homes heated with electricity, oil, or propane, CMLP and the Town offer rebates for weatherization projects.

 - Heat Pump Water Heaters (HPWHs) - also called Hybrid Water Heaters - are powered by electricity, but are much more efficient than previous electric water heaters and can save you energy and money.
 New heat pump water heaters may be eligible for a rebate from CMLP.